cgiffard/recruitment/roles/node/EXERCISE.md

 # Candidate Exercise

-Using your knowlegde of Node.js and using the http://forecast.io API create an application which when accessed via a url can be used to retrieve a weather forecast.
+Using your knowlegde of node.js, client side frameworks and using the http://forecast.io API create an application which when accessed via a url can be used to retrieve a weather forecast.

 ## How will my submission be reviewed?